-In August 1984, workers cutting through a bog discovered the body of a man who was determined by scientists to have died between 2 BCE and 199 AD.
+In August 1984, workers cutting through a bog discovered the body of a man who was determined by scientists to have died between 2 BCE and 199 CE.
 The man’s skin, hair, and many of his internal organs had been preserved by the bog, left almost completely intact.
-He was about 25 years old when he died, they determined.
+He was about 25 years old when he died.

 Well-manicured fingernails and a nicely trimmed beard and mustache suggest this man was most probably not involved in intense manual labor.
 In-depth analysis has revealed that the man’s last meal included unleavened bread made from wheat and barley.
 Because investigations have been able to procure information on his health, appearance, and how he might have died, this find has allowed researchers to learn more about this person than any other prehistoric man found in the United Kingdom.